vitessio/website/content/en/docs/faq/getting-started/compatibility.md

 ## How is Vitess different from AWS Aurora for MySQL?

 AWS Aurora for MySQL is a managed service from AWS which can scale beyond the limitations of RDS for MySQL.
 However, it cannot scale to the same extent as Vitess.

+## Are foreign keys supported in Vitess?

+We generally discourage the use of foreign keys, and more specifically foreign key constraints.
+There may be unexpected consequences when using them in sharded keyspaces.
+However, you can use foreign key constraints when their scope is contained within a shard or unsharded keyspace.
+You will need to [configure](https://vitess.io/docs/user-guides/vschema-guide/foreign-keys/) Vitess with the desired level of support.
+Please note that if you do shard or re-shard an existing keyspqce with foreign keys, you will need to take extra steps to confirm they are working as intended.